 There’s another tale concerning some confusion about gemstones.
-Apparently, Buster found some cubic zirconia rings and was convinced they were real diamond rings!
+Apparently, Buster found some cubic zirconia rings styles and was convinced they were real diamond rings!
 He had a really great conversation with the pawn broker who taught him the difference between the real thing and the cz version.
 Buster to this day continues to eyeball any diamond engagement ring, trying to determine whether it’s real or not.
 This gets him into some dicey situations with women who take offense.
 But that’s another story – so many…

 There’s not much to run to.
 I might take in Amboy Crater, the remains of a desert volcano, or I might wander along the chloride salt canals (not especially fascinating, strangely enough).
 Maybe head on over to the tracks and stare at the freight trains passing by, listening to their lonesome sweet traveling song as the desert sun sets and the sky grows blacker and brighter, I swear, than most anywhere else.